lwsrbrts/PoSHue/README.md

 #### HueLight Class
 The HueLight class allows you to set properties of a light (the interesting stuff!) like Brightness, Hue & Saturation and Colour Temperature.
 When you instantiate the `[HueLight]` class, you do so by providing the IP Address of your bridge, the APIKey/username and the name of the Hue Light you want to control.
-There are obviously some restrictions on what you can set and these restrictions are imposed using the object's properties.
-These are limits imposed by the capabilities of the hardware.
-You could obviously change the ValidateRange but the lights won't accept a value outside these anyway so you needn't bother.
+There are obviously some restrictions on what values you can set for the light and these restrictions are imposed using the object's properties.
+These are limits imposed by the capabilities of the hardware rather than me, I just repeat those limits within the code.
  1. Instantiate the `[HueLight]` class, providing the necessary details.
 Obviously you can specify these as variables if you like.

  ```powershell